ryan-mcclue/musings/notes.md

 by increasing the rays per pixel, the tracer tends to converge on something (i.e. higher sampling rate, better image quality) raytracers far better than rasterisers for light propagation

-only use const for char * string literals stored in the data segment

-no need for division operator as `(* 1.0f / val)`

 refactoring just copy code into function that gets it to compile. later, worry about passing information in as a parameter basic debug and release compiler flags